Teuvo Tulio: Biography

 Tulio (right), with Valentin Vaala in the 1920s.

 Tulio was born as Theodor Antonius Tugai to a Turkish-Polish father named Aleksander Tugai and a Persian-Latvian mother named Helena Garschin in Rēzekne, in the Vitebsk Governorate of the Russian Empire (present-day Latvia).
 His mother was an 18-year-old aspiring ballerina when he was born.
 His parents' marriage was brief, and he spent the early part of his childhood in rural Latvia with his grandparents while his mother pursued a career as a ballerina in St. Petersburg.
 After his mother married a Finnish man named Alarik Rönnqvist, she sent for him to move to Helsinki in 1922, when he was ten years old.

 The family settled in the Katajanokka neighborhood of Helsinki.
 The move was not easy, however, for a boy accustomed to rural life.
 Theodor spoke Latvian, Russian and German, but was unable to speak Finnish and Swedish, which were spoken in Helsinki.
-Other children taunted him for his appearance, due to his mixed-ethnic heritage, and he later recalled that was involved in many physical altercations.
+Other children taunted him for his appearance, due to his mixed-ethnic heritage, and he later recalled that he was involved in many physical altercations.

 In his teens, he befriended Valentin Vaala, three years older, after they met at an ice rink.
 Both were students at Helsinki's Russian-language Tabunov School and both were avid cinema goers who were fans of Charlie Chaplin and adventure films.
-At age fourteen, Tugai was the star of his Vaala's film Mustat silmät (Black Eyes), which was completed in 1929.
+At age fourteen, Tugai was the star of Vaala's film Mustat silmät (Black Eyes), which was completed in 1929.
 Due to his "exotic" appearance, the young Tugai was sometimes referred to as Finland's answer to Rudolph Valentino.

 In 1936 he changed his name to the more Finnish Teuvo Tulio.
 His first work as director was the 1936 film Taistelu Heikkilän talosta (Fight over the Heikkila Mansion), starring Regina Linnanheimo.
 Linnanheimo would become Tulio's lifelong companion, though the two were never married.
 She acted as the leading lady in many of his films and co-wrote the screenplays for six of his features, including his last film, 1973's Sensuela.
 Linnanheimo wrote the screenplay to Rikollinen nainen (The Crooked Woman) and to Olet mennyt minun vereeni (You've Gone in My Blood).

 Altogether, Tulio directed 15 feature films, three of which were destroyed in a fire in 1959.
 Parts of two of the films have been found in 2007 and in 2015.